Battle of Stalingrad: Soviet victory

-The Germans were now not only starving but running out of ammunition.
-Nevertheless, they continued to resist, in part because they believed the Soviets would execute any who surrendered.
+Despite the horrendous situation that German forces faced, both starving and running out of ammunition, they continued to resist, with transcripts showing that despite many German soldiers yelling "Hitler kaput" to avoid being shot while surrendering, the level of armed resistance remained extraordinarily high till the end of the battle.
 In particular, the so-called HiWis, Soviet citizens fighting for the Germans, had no illusions about their fate if captured.
-The Soviets were initially surprised by the number of Germans they had trapped and had to reinforce their encircling troops.
 Bloody urban warfare began again in Stalingrad, but this time it was the Germans who were pushed back to the banks of the Volga.
 The Germans adopted a simple defence of fixing wire nets over all windows to protect themselves from grenades.
 The Soviets responded by fixing fish hooks to the grenades so they stuck to the nets when thrown.
-The Germans had no usable tanks in the city, and those that still functioned could, at best, be used as makeshift pillboxes.
-The Soviets did not bother employing tanks in areas where urban destruction restricted their mobility.

 On 22 January, Rokossovsky once again offered Paulus a chance to surrender.
 Paulus requested that he be granted permission to accept the terms.
 He told Hitler that he was no longer able to command his men, who were without ammunition or food.
 Hitler rejected it on a point of honour.
 He telegraphed the 6th Army later that day, claiming that it had made a historic contribution to the greatest struggle in German history and that it should stand fast "to the last soldier and the last bullet".
 Hitler told Goebbels that the plight of the 6th Army was a "heroic drama of German history".
 On 24 January, in his radio report to Hitler, Paulus reported: "18,000 wounded without the slightest aid of bandages and medicines."

 On 26 January 1943, the German forces inside Stalingrad were split into two pockets north and south of Mamayev-Kurgan.
 The northern pocket consisting of the VIIIth Corps, under General Walter Heitz, and the XIth Corps, was now cut off from telephone communication with Paulus in the southern pocket.
 Now "each part of the cauldron came personally under Hitler".
 On 28 January, the cauldron was split into three parts.
 The northern cauldron consisted of the XIth Corps, the central with the VIIIth and LIst Corps, and the southern with the XIVth Panzer Corps and IVth Corps "without units".
 The sick and wounded reached 40,000 to 50,000.